St. George Dragons: 1950s

 The St George Football Club came of age in the 1950s.
 A move from Hurstville Oval to Kogarah Oval saw St George take on Souths before a crowd of 12,500 fans in their inaugural match at the ground.
 Due to its close proximity to Kogarah Oval, the Carlton Hotel became the local watering hole for the players after training.

 In 1953 the first St George Leagues Club was built on the corner of Princes Highway & Rocky Point Road.
-The building later became a High School, although the building was demolished in July 2015.
+The building later became a high school, although the building was demolished in July 2015.
 This club was to become the site of many victory celebrations over the next 10 years.
-In 1956 St George began their reign as Premiers beating Balmain 18–12 in the decider.
-In the following year, they won in First grade, 3rd Grade and the Presidents Cup while being runners-up in Reserve grade.
+In 1956 St George began their reign as Premiers, beating Balmain 18–12 in the decider.
+In the following year, they won in First grade, 3rd Grade and the President's Cup while being runners-up in Reserve grade.
 Their dominance had commenced and would last until 1966, covering an unprecedented 11 victories.
 In the early years players such as Kearney, Wilson, Clay, Provan, Lumsden and Bath forged the club's success.
 In 1959 they went through the season undefeated amassing 550 points (205 scored by Harry Bath) compared to their rivals total tally against them of just 90 points.
 That year the brilliant young lock Johnny Raper made his grand final debut at centre replacing the injured Reg Gasnier.